 There are ten campgrounds in the park with over 350 total campsites with a number of amenities for RVs or tent camping.
 Seasonal availability varies between campgrounds so check the website for more information and specific details on each campground, including how to make reservations.

-- Elk Creek: $16 -$25 per night per site, 160 sites.
+- Elk Creek: 160 sites.
 Reservations can be made for Loop A and Loop D (Loop D sites have electricity).

-- Lake Fork: $16-$19 per night per site, 90 sites.
+- Lake Fork: 90 sites.
 Reservations can be made for sites in the upper and middle sections.

-- Stevens Creek: $16-$19 per night per site, 53 sites.
+- Stevens Creek: 53 sites.
 Reservations can be made for Loop A sites.

-- Cimarron: $16 per night per site, 21 sites.
+- Cimarron: 21 sites.
 All sites are filled on a first come, first served basis.

-- East Portal: $16 per night per site, 15 sites.
+- East Portal: 15 sites.
 All sites are filled on a first come, first served basis.

-- Dry Gulch: $16 per night per site, 9 sites.
+- Dry Gulch: 9 sites.
 All sites are filled on a first come, first served basis.

-- Ponderosa: $16 per night per site, 28 sites.
+- Ponderosa: 28 sites.
 All sites are filled on a first come, first served basis.

-- Red Creek: $16 per night for individual site, $28 per night for group site, 2 sites.
-Individual site is first come, first served; group site by reservation only.
+- Red Creek: Individual sites are first come, first served; group site by reservation only.
+There are 2 group sites.

-- Gateview: No fee, 6 sites.
+- Gateview: 6 sites.
 All sites are filled on a first come, first served basis.

-- East Elk Creek: $53 per night, single group campsite.
+- East Elk Creek: Single group campsite.
 Reservations are required and must be made at least three days in advance.